hugoalh/Minecraft.Java.DataPack.EnchantPlus/.github/ISSUE_TEMPLATE/BugReport_EN.md

 ## Expected Behavior

 ```
-A clear and concise description of what you expected to happen.
+A clear and concise description of what should expected to happen.
 ```

 ## Screenshot

 ```
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the problem.
 ```